 Whether you have been a member at St. Peter’s for decades or you are a new visitor, we invite you to try out one or several of our groups.
 You are sure to find, given the breadth of St. Peter’s interests, a welcoming group to match your own.

 For more information on any of our Fellowship Groups, call the church at 215-925-5968.
 Visit our calendar to see specific group meeting times.

 Twenties N’ Thirties

 Twenties N’ Thirties (TNT) is an informal gathering of those in 20s, 30s, or thereabouts.
 We gather for fellowship and fun; it’s a great opportunity to get to know some others.
-The group usually gathers on the first Wednesday each month at a local bar—a gathering we call Brew & Beliefs.
+The group usually gathers on the first Wednesday each month at a local bar—a gathering we call Brews & Beliefs.
 We also get together monthly at each other’s homes for a potluck dinner and Bible study.
 Bring a friend and join us!

 Parents and Children

 There is a large group of parents with small children at St. Peter’s, and we often gather together after the Children & Family Service.
 We also organize special events, such as summer picnics, an Easter egg hunt, and service projects.